XRPLF/xrpl.js/MIGRATION.md

 - Remove polyfills as dependencies for non node.js projects
 - Reduce the bundle size for client side applications
-- Execute unit tests in a browser enviroment
+- Execute unit tests in a browser environment
 - Few breaking changes
 - Improve docs